-Scotstown Moor Local Nature Reserve (Aberdeenshire)
+Scotstown Moor Local Nature Reserve

 Scotstown Moor Local Nature Reserve in Aberdeen is our most northerly Hotspot in Scotland.
-Owned by Aberdeen City Council and managed by the Council’s Countryside Ranger Service, dragonflies can be seen around the ponds at both ends of the reserve, and along the paths close by.
+Owned by Aberdeen City Council and managed by the Council’s Countryside Ranger Service, dragonflies can be seen around the ponds at both ends of the reserve, and along the path close by.

 Access throughout the site is easy with wide, surfaced paths.
 There are some slopes but no steep hills.

 Car access is off the B997 Scotstown Road, with a car park at NJ 93293 11782.
 Pedestrian access is possible from various points on Scotstown Road, Dubford Road and Dubford Estate.
 The Auchinyell – Scotstown bus service operates along ScotstownRd, more details from Firstbus Aberdeen on 01224 650000.

-Also good for: A whole host of wildlife can be found around the different habitats – kestrels and short-eared owl over the grassland, tawny owl in the woodlands, small pearl-bordered fritillary close to the wetland areas and roe deer grazing at dawn and dusk.
+A whole host of wildlife can be found around the different habitats – kestrels and short-eared owl over the grassland, tawny owl in the woodlands, small pearl-bordered fritillary close to the wetland areas and roe deer grazing at dawn and dusk.